What is Autoimmune Hepatitis?

 - People who already have an autoimmune disease, such as Rheumatoid arthritis, Celiac disease, Hyperthyroidism

 - People with a history of hepatitis A, B, or C

 What Health Complications Does Autoimmune Hepatitis Cause?

-Already very debilitating and costly on its own, injuries caused by autoimmune hepatitis can become even more exhausting and expensive.
+Already very debilitating and costly on their own, injuries caused by autoimmune hepatitis can become even more exhausting and expensive.

 If you developed autoimmune hepatitis after getting a vaccine and suffered any of the conditions listed below as a result, you could contact a vaccine injury lawyer because you may be entitled to compensation.
-There are no legal costs for an injured patient represented by Maglio, Christopher, and Toale, P.A.
+There are no legal costs for an injured patient represented by mctlaw.

 - Complete liver failure

 - Enlargement of the veins in the esophagus (esophageal varices)

 - Internal bleeding in the esophagus

 - Internal bleeding in the stomach